momeni/sharif-thesis/README.md

 #Sharif Thesis

 This project provides a template for writing thesis in XeLaTeX according to the style of Sharif University of Technology ([SUT](http://sharif.edu/)).
 The base description of the thesis style is made available by the [Central Library of the University](http://sharif.edu/~library/Guide_Theses.pdf).
 All SUT's theses are supposed to be written in Persian.
 The [XePersian](http://www.ctan.org/tex-archive/macros/xetex/latex/xepersian) package is employed for typesetting Persian text.
-And the scrbook is used as the base document class for the sharifthesis document class.
+And scrbook is used as the base document class for the sharifthesis document class.

 ##Template Organization
 The template is organized as follows: